david26694/cluster-experiments/README.md

   - Use historical outcome data to reduce variance, choose any granularity
   - Support for several covariates
 - **CUPAC** (Control Using Predictors as Covariates):
-  - Use any scikit-learn estimator to predict the outcome with pre-experiment data
+  - Use any scikit-learn compatible estimator to predict the outcome with pre-experiment data

 ## Quick Start